 Filing a UCC-1 financing statement on your co-op is a substitute for a traditional mortgage and is how lenders secure their loans.
-Filing the UCC-1 puts subsequent creditors on notice that the lender has an interest in the co-op shares, this way, they can collect if a borrower fails to pay back their loan.
+Pointing the UCC-1 puts subsequent creditors on notice that the lender has an interest in the co-op shares, which they can collect if a borrower fails to repay their loan.

 How do I File a UCC-1 Financing Statement in New York?

-Your lender will require you to sign a security agreement which will, in effect, grant your lender an interest in your co-op shares in exchange for your loan.
-Signing this document paves the way for the UCC-1 and is the first step for your lender to secure its spot and establish priority over later third-party creditors.
+Your lender will require you to sign a security agreement, which will, in effect, grant your lender an interest in your co-op shares in exchange for your loan.
+Signing this document paves the way for the UCC-1 and is your lender’s first step to securing its spot and establishing priority over later third-party creditors.

-The New York UCC-1 financing statement itself is a standard form that may be filled out and submitted electronically and is available.
+The New York UCC-1 financing statement is a standard form filled out and submitted electronically.

-While filling out your UCC-1, you will be asked to describe the collateral.
-In this section, you should include; your number of co-op shares; apartment number; the state that you have a proprietary lease with x NYC cooperative corporation; and full building address, including city tax lot and block.
+While filling out your UCC-1, you describe the Collateral.
+In this section, you should include your number of co-op shares, apartment number, the state that you have a proprietary lease with x NYC cooperative corporation, and complete building address, including city tax lot and block.